JohannesHoppe/HybridApps/Docs/index.md

 ![Screenshot](images/cordova_KendoUiMobile.png)

+<a name="links"></a>
+## 5. Downloads & Links

+You can read this document at: http://bit.ly/HybridAppsDocs <!-- http://johanneshoppe.github.io/HybridApps/Docs/ -->
+The slides are available at: http://bit.ly/HybridAppsSlides <!-- http://johanneshoppe.github.io/HybridApps/Slides/ -->

+Feel free to download the full examples at Github: https://github.com/JohannesHoppe/HybridApps

-You can download the Kendo UI example your app store. (search for "DWX") Feel free to download the full examples at Github: https://github.com/JohannesHoppe/HybridApps
+You can download the Kendo UI example from your app store. (search for "DWX")

 <hr>